The Clinton 12

 The Clinton 12 were a group of twelve African-American students who integrated the previously all-White Clinton High School in Clinton, Tennessee in 1956.
 These students were some of the first to participate in desegregation of southern K–12 public schools following the 1954 Supreme Court ruling of Brown v.
 Board of Education.
 The Clinton 12 were subject to discrimination and violence for attending the all-White high school, which caused some of them to leave the school and move to other states.
 The integration of Clinton High School caused turmoil in both its Black and White communities.
-Out of the original twelve, only two students of the group ended up graduating from the school.
-The twelve original students were Jo Ann Allen, Bobby Cain, Anna Theresser Caswell, Gail Ann Epps, Minnie Ann Dickey, Ronald Gordon Hayden, William Latham, Alvah Jay McSwain, Maurice Soles, Robert Thacker, Regina Turner, and Alfred Williams.
+Out of the original twelve, only two students of the group, Bobby Cain and Gail Ann Epps, ended up graduating from the school.